ilaborie/KEEP/proposals/type-classes.md

 ## Type Class Instance Rules

 Classical interfaces only allow the implementation of interfaces to occur when a type is defined.
 Type classes typically relax this rule and allow implementations outside of the type definition.
-When relaxinng this rule it is important to preserve the coherency we take for granted with classical interfaces.
+When relaxing this rule it is important to preserve the coherency we take for granted with classical interfaces.

 For those reasons type class instances must be declared in one of two places: